gongbell/ContractFuzzer/README.md

 How to deploy a contract to Private Chain can be found [here](/how-to-deploy-a-contract.md).

+Note that the deployment of the contract can be within the docker or on your local machine,as long as you have prepared the config, bin, and abi files.
+Within your local machine, after starting the geth client, you can run the ./deployer_run.sh shell script to deploy your smart contract.

+After deploying the smart contracts within the private chain, you also need to prepre the directory for the smart contracts.

-The tested contract's directory tree would be like below, similiar to that of the example contracts we provided.
+The tested contract's directory tree (i.e., /yourTested_contract used in the command) would be like below, similiar to that of the example contracts we provided.
 ```
 tested_contract
     verified_contract_abis